breim9/stacks/README.md

 View a live version [here](https://stacks-v1.netlify.com/)

 ### Stacks is a PWA
-As a progressive web app it can be downloaded as a mobile app.
+As a progressive web app it can be downloaded on a phone.
+View in browser and choose "save to homepage"